More about Gallstones and the Complications Caused by Gallstones

 This can block the passage of bile and can very well lead to surgical jaundice.
 Then the bile flow is obstructed completely and can cause infection.
 Once the stone descends down, a simple treatment becomes complicated requiring more than 2 procedures.
 This can cause an emergency situation with a high mortality rate.

 The obstructing gallstone can sometimes further travel down the common bile duct and can get stuck and block the pancreatic duct.
 This can disrupt the flow of pancreatic juice and can cause pancreatitis.

 Gallstones causing Biliary Fistula

-The gallstone that has passed into the common bile duct can rarely cause perforation in the CBD.
+The gallstone that has passed into the common bile duct can rarely cause a perforation in the CBD.
 This can trigger a bile leak which may flow into the abdomen cavity.
 It has to be noted that this is an extremely rare event.

 Gallstones causing Duodenitis

 The gallstone that has passed into the common bile duct can sometimes flow out inside the duodenum of the small intestine.
-So literally there is no blockage of common bile duct or Pancreatic duct.
+So literally there is no blockage of the common bile duct or Pancreatic duct.
 But the gallstones that have gotten inside the duodenum may block the passage of the intestine very rarely.